MarkusBoesch93/SVDM-ACLF-PBMC-2023/README.md

 **KEGG.txt** - File of KEGG genes for metabolic comparisons.

 # Raw Data Download
-The raw data can be downloaded from: [soon]
+The raw data can be downloaded from: [soon].

 The metadata can be extracted from the supplementary dataset